 We have two cell phones and a Vonage phone.
 With Paul’s cell phone, we have a monthly contract and, though the bill fluctuates a bit from month to month, it’s usually about $20-$25 per month.
 My (Gloria’s) phone has a “pay-as-you-go” sim card and it probably costs me about $3 per month—I’m not a big phone talker and mostly use my phone to check in with Paul.

 Our internet service is a high-speed wireless connection through a private company.
 ICE, the national electric and phone company, still does not provide service in the Magallanes area where we lived in 2016.
 If one day they do, we could probably reduce our monthly cost for Internet.
 Though this is one of our larger expenses, we do watch television over the Internet which eliminates the need to buy a TV and pay for cable.

 We include “housecleaning” in this category because it was included in our rent when we lived at the Cabinas, so it’s easier to compare that way.
 You’ll see that this included our payment of Workman’s Comp insurance, our share of our housekeeper’s monthly Caja payment, and her Christmas bonus, which is required by law.
 You can read an explanation of the law at this link: http://www.crlaborlaw.com/espanol/christmasbonus.htm.

-Our healthcare expenses went up by 44.6%, from an average monthly expenditure of $148.69 in 2014 to an average of 215.05 in 2015.
-This increase has less to do with an increase in healthcare expenses than that fact that we added some healthy supplements to our daily diet (included in this category).
+Our healthcare expenses went up by 20.0%, from an average monthly expenditure of 215.05 in 2015 to $258.11.
+This increase has less to do with an increase in healthcare expenses than that fact that we continue to add some healthy supplements to our daily diet (included in this category).
 We also joined Hospital Metropolitano’s MediSmart plan in May 2016 and, though we paid for one year in advance, we actually showed the expense averaged on a monthly basis ($12.50).